Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- Foundational knowledge of Python programming.
+- A foundational understanding of Python programming.

 - Familiarity with LLM concepts and the fundamentals of prompt engineering.

-Target Audience
+Audience

 - Developers and software engineers new to graph-based LLM orchestration.